ckochx/cat_feeder_ex/docs/Rebuild-Docs.md

   Given my usage requires high torque and relatively low precision, standard double and interleaved stepping should suffice for my needs.
 1) _Hardware is always super challenging_.
 In testing the steppers, I (somehow) created or caused a short on the pi motor bonnet, there was smoke!
 I assumed that I had nuked the bonnet, probably the pi, and one or more of the motors for good measure.
 Fortunately only one of the motor driver ports appears to have been affected.
 The pi still works as does one of the stepper ports.
 1) "Correcting" the stepping order and using double stepping is better, especially on the original smaller stepper motor.
 There is still some stalling with the larger steppers, but I suspect that is due to too low current.
 The steppers require 2.1A while the bonnet only delivers 1.2A.
 More upgrades!
-1) Acquire a larger 36V 4A power supply.
+1) Acquire a larger 36V 4A power supply (this is too much and blew up my H-bridges)
 1) Purchase H-bridges, for a "simpler" interface to the steppers.
 1) There are so many stepper motor driver options.
 1) While the H-bridge may be a bit dumber, it doesn't support and onboard current mitigation or "chopping", I believe it should be sufficient for my needs, and I believe the power supply _should_ help prevent any over-current situations.
 My use case for these steppers also features very little use.
 (I.E. one to three times per day for a very short duration) While the torque demands are high, the duty-cycle for these motors is very small and I'm hopeful the Pi + H-bridge configuration should work for my needs.

 ## Successes:

-1) TB67S128FTG Stepper Motor Driver works great!
+1) TB67S128FTG Stepper Motor Driver works great using a 24V 2A power supply!

   A chopper driver is a much better fit for this setup as it regulates the current and prevents the motor from drawing too much.
   It also delivers all the current the motor can handle, which is fairly significant and could easily overload the H-bridge setup.
 Also the H-bridge could not supply enough current to drive the larger high torque stepper.